gopheracademy/gopheracademy-web/content/advent-2016/how-to-write-good-tests-for-solid-code.md

     if err != nil {
         return nil, err
     }
-    um.notifier.RequestActivation(ctx, u.ID)
+    err = um.notifier.RequestActivation(ctx, u.ID)
+    if err != nil {
+        um.logError(ctx, err)
+    }
     return u, nil
 }
 ```

 ## What should we test?

-When testing an object, it receiving and sending messages:
+When testing an object, you can think of it as sending and receiving messages:

 - **Incoming messages** refer to calls to methods on the tested object.
-- **Outgoing messages** refers to method calls the tested object does ot it's dependencies.
+- **Outgoing messages** refers to calls from the tested object on its dependencies.

 Following with our example, if we were to test the `SignUp` method, `SignUp` would be the incoming message while the calls to `um.store.Create` and `um.notifier.RequestActivation` would be outgoing messages.

 Furthermore, a message can be a Query or a Command:

-- Query messages return data without changing anything. e.g.: `UserStore.Find(id string) (*User, error)` would return a user without making any changes in the store.
+- **Query** messages return data without changing anything. e.g.: `UserStore.Find(id string) (*User, error)` would return a user without making any changes in the store.
-- Command messages modify data without returning any data. e.g.: `UserStore.Update(User) error` would make changes in the store without returning any new data.
+- **Command** messages modify data without returning any data. e.g.: `UserStore.Update(User) error` would make changes in the store without returning any new data.
-- Some commands might return some data, but we should be careful, cautious messages that return data and make modifications.
-We must ensure the changes are never hidden side-effects but required business logic. e.g.: `UserStore.Create(User) (*User, error)` will add a user to the store and must return the information about such user so we can get the ID of the user.
+- Some commands might return some data, but we should be careful and cautious of messages that return data and make modifications.
+We must ensure the changes are never hidden side-effects but required business logic. e.g.: `UserStore.Create(User) (*User, error)` will add a user to the store and must return information so we can get the ID of the user.

 This classification will help us guide what we need to test based on the types of messages affected:

 - **Incoming queries**: send the message and assert the response.
-- **Incoming commands**: send the message and assert the public changes. e.g.: call `UserStore.Delete` on an existing user id
+- **Incoming commands**: send the message and assert the public changes. e.g.: call `UserStore.Delete` on an existing user ID.
 - **Outgoing queries**: nothing to assert.
 - **Outgoing commands**: assert the message sent.